Azerbaijan–France relations: Diplomatic relations

 The French government recognized Azerbaijan's independence in January 1992.

 Diplomatic relations between Azerbaijan and France were established on February 21, 1992.

 The French Ambassador is the second diplomat after the Turkish one who started his official activity in Azerbaijan.

 The Ambassador of Azerbaijan to France is Rahman Mustafayev.
 Zachary Gross is the French Ambassador to Azerbaijan.

 Azerbaijan has had an embassy in Paris since November 20, 1994.
 France has also had a representative office in Baku since February 1992.

+In 2015, the French Ambassador to Azerbaijan Pascal Monnier and engaged in a meeting to Azerbaijani Defense Minister, Colonel-General Zakir Hasanov, engaged in a meeting to establish further relations, especially in military-political development.

+French businessman Martin Ryan, who had been arrested in Azerbaijan in 2023 and subsequently convicted for espionage, was pardoned by Ilham Aliyev in September 2026 as part of a deal which freed oligarch Alisher Usmanov from EU-sanctions.
+The French government had aggressively campaigned against other EU members to remove Usmanov from the list of sanctioned individuals by threatening to block a renewal of the sanctions list with some 2,600 individuals on it.

 Inter-parliamentary relations

 The Milli Majlis of Azerbaijan has a working group on inter-parliamentary relations between Azerbaijan and France.
 The head of the group is Soltan Mammadov.

 The French Senate has an inter-parliamentary friendship group between France and the Caucasus (Azerbaijan, Georgia).
 The head of the group is Alain Uper.

 The French-Azerbaijani inter-parliamentary friendship group, headed by Pierre Alain Raphan, operates in the National Assembly of France.